Department website: http://cbe.statler.wvu.edu

 CHE 471.
 Biochemical Engineering.
 3 Hours.

-PR: CHE 325 or consent.
+PR: CHE 325.
 Kinetics of enzymatic and microbial reactions, interactions between biochemical reactions and transport phenomena, analysis and design of bioreactors, enzyme technology, cell cultures, bioprocess engineering.
 (3 hr. lec.).

 CHE 472.
 Biochemical Separations.
 3 Hours.

-PR or CONC: CHE 312 or consent.
+PR or CONC: CHE 312 or CHE 317.
 Modeling and design of separation processes applicable to recovery of biological products.
 Topics include filtration, centrifugation, extraction, adsorption, chromatography, electrophoresis, membranes, crystallization, and examples from industry.
 (3 hr. lec.).

 CHE 475.
 Chemical Process Safety.
 3 Hours.

-PR: CHE 202 or consent.
+PR: CHE 202 or CHE 212.
 Introduction to safety, health and loss prevention in the chemical process industry; regulations, toxicology, hazard identification, system safety analysis and safety design techniques.
 (3 hr. lec.).

 CHE 476.
 Pollution Prevention.
 3 Hours.

-PR or CONC: CHE 312 and CHE 325 and CHE 326.
+PR or CONC: (CHE 312 or CHE 317) and CHE 325 and CHE 326.
 Environmental risk and regulations; fate and persistence of chemicals; green chemistry; evaluation and improvement of pollution performance during chemical process design; life cycle analysis; industrial ecology.

 CHE 490.
 Teaching Practicum.
 1-3 Hours.